 Marking Actions

-Actions are advanced animation tools which allow us to save a series of keyframes into actions which can then be manipulated in the Non-Linear Animation editor.
+Actions are advanced animation tools which save a series of keyframes into actions that can be manipulated in the Non-Linear Animation editor.

-By right clicking on the action title in the action editor (found in the dope sheet), we can also mark these as actions.
+By right clicking on the action title in the action editor (found in the dope sheet), we can mark these as assets.
 They do not generate preview images though.

 Geometry Node Groups in the Asset Browser